Lyrrad/multidrive/README.md

 ## Updates

+2015-04-04 0.1.10: Bug Fix: OneDrive: Fixed debug message for uploads
+				   Bug Fix: Google Drive: Uploads and queries for files with a ' in the name should now work.

 2015-04-04 0.1.9: New Feature: Quota for each account type can now be listed

 2015-04-04 0.1.8: Fixed issue with downloading/listing Google Drive folders with more than 100 items.